atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 <img class="icon" alt="Anemone Tentacle - Electrical Circuit Scheme" src="https://github.com/ceskasporitelna/anemone/blob/master/documentation/images/anemone_tentacle_prototype_scheme.png?raw=true" width="600">

+And it looks like this when assembled (without the case):

+TODO assemled Tentacle image

 In order to understand it better, we have created a simplified wiring image as well.
 In this image we have removed all passive components *(like a prototype shield or stripboard)* and have replaced them by a classic breadboard.

 <img class="icon" alt="Anemone Tentacle - Simplified Electrical Circuit Wiring" src="https://github.com/ceskasporitelna/anemone/blob/master/documentation/images/anemone_tentacle_prototype_breadboard.png?raw=true" width="600">